AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 This article's prime advice to MSM: To fight fake news, stop being like fake news.
 Stop looking like it.
 Stop reading like it.
 Stop promoting it.
 Stop funding it.

 <h2>Real news funds fake news</h2>
 Fake new is now big business.
 Its business model depends on the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">fraud-infested ad-tech industry</a>.
-Ad tech depends on legitimate news sites ignoring <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">often-illegitimate practices</a> &mdash; practices the <a href="http://www.wfanet.org/pdf/WFA_Compendium_Of_Ad_Fraud_Knowledge.pdf">World Federation of Advertisers</a> (PDF) says could become "second only to cocaine and opiate markets as a form of organized crime."
+Ad tech depends on legitimate news sites ignoring <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">often-illegitimate practices</a>  &mdash; "second only to cocaine and opiate markets as a form of organized crime," says the <a href="http://www.wfanet.org/pdf/WFA_Compendium_Of_Ad_Fraud_Knowledge.pdf">World Federation of Advertisers</a> (PDF).
 <br />
 <figure style="margin: auto; width: 600px;">
 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/HP-business-of-hacking-crop.png?raw=true" alt="Gallup 2016 chart:  32% of Americans trust in mass media" />